pyrddlgym-project/pyRDDLGym/docs/jax.rst

         pred = If(cond, +1, -1, w)
         return pred

-``ProductLogic`` replaces exact boolean (and other) expressions with fuzzy logic rules that are approximately equal to their exact counterparts.
 For illustration, calling ``approximate_classify`` with ``x=0.5``, ``y=1.5`` and ``w=10`` returns 0.98661363, which is very close to 1.

-It is possible to gain fine-grained control over how pyRDDLGym should perform differentiable relaxations.
+It is possible to gain more control over how pyRDDLGym performs differentiable relaxations.
-The abstract class ``FuzzyLogic``, from which ``ProductLogic`` is derived, can be sub-classed to specify how each mathematical operation should be approximated in JAX.
+The abstract class ``FuzzyLogic`` can be sub-classed to specify how each mathematical operation should be approximated in JAX.
 This logic can be passed to the planner as an optimal argument:

 .. code-block:: python